Financial aid may be available on a limited basis for a summer “Study Away” trip.

 not eligible for aid.
 Summer awarding typically begins the first week of April.
 Because

-date you enroll in at least six credit hours for an award notification.
+in at least six credit hours for an award notification.

 Students who use their full Federal student loan eligibility in the Fall and Spring

 semesters will not have any Federal student loan eligibility for summer.
 Exceptions